DragonMinded/libdragon/README.md

   to use 64-bit registers and opcodes with it)
 * Can be developed with newer-generation emulators (cen64, Ares, Dillonb's n64, m64p) or development cartridges (64drive, EverDrive64).
+* Support both vanilla N64 and iQue Player (chinese variant).
+The support is experimental and done fully at runtime, so it is possible to run ROMs built with libdragon on iQue without modifying the source code.
 * In-ROM filesystem implementation for assets.
 Assets can be loaded with `fopen("rom://asset.dat")` without having to do complex things to link them in.
 * Efficient interrupt-based timer library (also features a monotone 64-bit